YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 speak fluently 100 different languages or paint million drawings.
 <br/>
 <br/>
-However, we are still able to accomplish quite a lot.
+Yet, we are still able to accomplish quite a lot.
 <br/>
 Much more than we think we can.
 <br/>